Manly Vale - Allambie Heights

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents' average proximity to the nearest stop is 131 metres.
-Daily service frequency averages 738 trips across all routes, equating to about 47 weekly trips per individual stop.
+Service frequency averages 738 trips per day across all routes, equating to approximately 47 weekly trips per stop.

 Frequently Asked Questions - Transport